Skip to content

 How a service gets registered

-When a service is first added to the platform, the openapi.json is the seed:
+When a service is first added to the platform, its openapi.json is the seed for the database record.

-1. The descriptor and endpoint metadata are populated from the OpenAPI spec — docstrings and the APIPod App metadata.
+1. Socaity populates the descriptor and endpoint metadata from the OpenAPI spec (docstrings and the APIPod App metadata).

 2. An LLM enrichment pass runs to standardise and improve the description.